 These are some of the more serious injuries that may warrant a hairdressing compensation claim:

 - Chemical burns – Chemical burns are maybe more common than you may think.
 At a hairdressing salon, using hair dyes and products containing harsh chemicals or using the wrong concentrations can cause chemical burns, damaging the hair or scalp.
 Find out more on claiming compensation for hair dye burns here.

 - Hair damage or hair fall – Using the wrong product or incorrect use of the right product can cause hair damage in the form of brittle or frizzy hair.
 It can also cause hair to fall out in clumps.

 - Burns – Burns can result from using very hot products on your hair or by accidentally touching you with hot equipment.
-Find out more on claiming compensation for burn injuries here.
+Find advice on compensation for burn injuries in our guide here.

 - Cuts/Scars – Hairdressers use a variety of sharp tools to cut and style hair.
 Cuts from these sharp objects can be particularly grievous because they usually occur around the face, scalp, and neck areas and can leave the victim with scars.
 Find out more on scarring injury claims here.

 - Infections – All salon equipment must be cleaned and sanitised between customers.
 Using unclean equipment can pass infections from one customer to another.
 Some infections can be very serious.

 - Allergic reactions – Certain chemicals in products or using unclean equipment may trigger off various allergic reactions.